oliviachang29/anika-nayak/_static/words.md

 ---
 For a full list of all of my public articles, please reference [this document](https://docs.google.com/document/d/1g4QJG3FuIL5GMCMC1Brs1aGoTCZkzQimMpRumFI8RLE/edit?usp=sharing).

+I am currently a contributor for News Break, Healthified Magazine, and Forbes (coming soon!).

 Featured Clips:

 ### **Food and Nutrition**